katrinab2727/cse15l-lab-reports/lab3.md

 636:          from PT4 showed a high increase when compared to the PT4
 ```

-The `grep -n` command shows the line numbers of the file with the line matched.
+The `grep -n` command shows the line numbers of the file with the line matched with the given string.
 It can be useful when trying to findout where a certain string is.

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/